bockp/Edge-Detection-project/Article-month1.md

 *A remplacer par une figure comme dans la partie Sobel ???*

-The Laplacian opeator is usually used on greylevel images, previously smoothed with a Gaussian filter to reduce noise.
+The Laplacian opeator is usually used on gray level images, previously smoothed with a Gaussian filter to reduce noise.
 It is also possible to convolve the Gaussian smoothing filter with the Laplacian filter, before convolving this Laplacian of Gaussian (LoG) [Equation.5] with the image.

 ![Equation.5](https://github.com/bockp/Edge-Detection-project/blob/master/LoG.jpg)

 **Equation.5: Laplacian of Gaussian function gc(x,y), where sigma is the standard deviation of the Gaussian function [Bovik]**

 To implement a discrete form, a filter can be constructed by sampling this equation after choosing a value for sigma.
 The Gaussian and Laplacian kernels are both small so it requires fewer operations than using both filters on the image.
-Another advantage of the LoG is that it can be calculated in advance as it is independent of the image to process.
+Another advantage of the LoG is that it can be calculated in advance as it is independent of the image being processed.
 It is important to note that the result of these edge detectors is highly influenced by the standard deviation used for the Gaussian filter chosen for the smoothing step.

-It is not possible to extract directly the edge orientation information from the Laplacian output.
+It is not possible to directly extract the edge orientation information from the Laplacian output.
 To extract the edges, we need to detect the zero-crossings in the output of the Laplacian (or the LoG), i.e. the regions of the image where the Laplacian passes through zero.
 However this can also happen in regions that are features other than edges in the image and can be the cause of false positives.
 The input of the zero-crossing detector is the LoG filtered image, and the output is a binary image with lines representing the positions of all the zero-crossing points.
 Each pixel of the image is compared to its eight immediate neighbors, and a pixel is classified as a zero-crossing if its sign is different than the sign of its neighbor.
 [Equation.6]

 ![Equation.6](https://github.com/bockp/Edge-Detection-project/blob/master/zero_cross.jpg)

 **Equation.6: Zero-crossing classification of a pixel p [Bovik]**

-All of the contour lines are closed lines because the strength of the edge is not considered so even gradual intensity transitions result in a zero-crossing.
-As we said previously, local minima of the gradient magnitude can cause false edges, that can be eliminated by using a threshold for edge strength, causing breaks in the closed contours.
+All of the contour lines are closed lines because the strength of the edge is not considered, so even gradual intensity transitions result in a zero-crossing.
+As previously indicated, local minima of the gradient magnitude can cause false edges, that can be eliminated by using a threshold for edge strength, causing breaks in the closed contours.

 In ImageJ, two plugins provide an implementation of the LoG operator :
 - The Laplacian plugin of FeatureJ package  (*j'ai un lien : https://imagescience.org/meijering/software/featurej/laplacian/ mais pas de publi associée...*)